Home Page

 The cabinet before restoration.
 Notice that it is missing its doors and legs.
 The hole near the top is where a lens was located to view the picture.
 The three holes near the bottom are for the receiver controls.

-This is an animation made from the 60 line video signal fed from the PC to the scanning disk set.
+An animation made from the 60 line video signal fed from the PC to the scanning disk set.

 These are photos taken of the lens of the RCA 60 line scanning disk set recently.
 The video was originally made in 525 line format, then converted to 60 lines.